citi thankyou turkish hawaii sweet spot

 The Citi ThankYou program is a bit overwhelming to many, mostly because it lacks any hotel partners or domestic air carriers besides JetBlue.
 But as we know, the power of points lies in both their transferability (earn transferable bank points over airline miles for credit card spend) and partner travel (use one airline’s points to book flights on another).
 I think of the ThankYou program as the most advanced of the four major bank point programs (Chase, Amex, Capital One, and Citi).

-The Citi Premier card doesn’t get a ton of talk on the blogs, even though it probably should.
-With a bonus of 80,000 ThankYou points for spending $4,000 in 3 months and 3X points on dining, groceries, air travel, hotels, and gas, it’s powerful on its own.
-When you pair it with a Double Cash, you’ll never earn less than 2X points on any purchases, since you can earn 2X on everything with the Double Cash and transfer those earnings to ThankYou points 1:1.
+The Citi Premier® Card doesn’t get a ton of talk on the blogs, even though it probably should.
+With a bonus of 60,000 – 80,000 ThankYou points (depending on the bonus offer at the time you apply) for spending $4,000 in 3 months and 3X points on dining, groceries, air travel, hotels, and gas, it’s powerful on its own.
+When you pair it with a Citi® Double Cash, you’ll never earn less than 2X points on any purchases, since you can earn 2X on everything with the Double Cash and transfer those earnings to ThankYou points 1:1.

 And that signup bonus alone can get you + 1 a round trip business class ticket to or from the continental US, Hawaii, Alaska, Bermuda, Canada, or Mexico – and even the Dutch island of St. Martin in the Caribbean.
 Meaning from any of these destinations to any of these destinations (or within any of them).